jongwooko/MUSC/README.md

 - [ ] Code works on all datasets.
 (PAWSX, XNLI)

 ## How to start (TODO: Jaehoon)
+All steps start from the root directory (i.e., FSXLT folder).

 1. Set conda env
 ```
 cd data